curateteaching/digitalpedagogy/keywords/blogging.md

 While this assignment is "old" by digital pedagogy standards, <—WHAT DOES THIS MEAN “OLD?”
 BE SPECIFIC Gorges's use of the "hub-and-spoke" <—WHAT DOES THIS MEAN? blogging system offers an interesting approach to public writing.
 The mechanisms (prompt, commentary, and links to student posts) are still available, inline with other course assignments on the course site.
 Post and comment submission deadlines are staggered, giving students time to comment upon one another's work.
 Gorges reads a selection of posts twice weekly, and aggregates several posts into the course site (the twice weekly "In the blogs" posts), which he notes results in better reading and commenting on specific posts.
 It is unclear whether Gorges manages grading this way, or just models good posting.
 Without access to the syllabus it is difficult to determine the number of posts or weight of the assignment. <—NOT SURE THIS LAST SENTENCE IS NECESSARY; IF THIS IS AN EXAMPLE OF SCALABILITY, THAT’S ALL YOU HAVE TO DEAL WITH

 This is an ambitious assignment, and Gorges acknowledges that it is not for the faint of heart (Gorges 2009). <—GOOD; THIS IS GREAT INFORMATION FOR ANYONE WANTING TO INCORPORATE THE ASSIGNMENT

 * Title of Artifact: "Digging into the Digital"
-* Artifact Type: Course site: Assignment and rubric
+* Artifact Type: Assignment and rubric
 * Screenshot: blogging-Jakacki1-description.png
 * Source URL: http://diggingdigital.blogs.bucknell.edu/reflection-posts/
 * Artifact Permission: given by author (will either get all student permission or lock off access to student work)